stanford-esrg/retina/docs/DEVELOPER.md

 - **Callback complexity**: If the application spends too long (CPU cycles) in a callback, DPDK's [Rx queue](https://doc.dpdk.org/guides/prog_guide/ring_lib.html) may fill up and begin to drop packets.
 - **Filter breadth**: Retina's multi-stage filter pipeline eagerly discards out-of-scope traffic to reduce computational burden at subsequent processing steps.
 If a filter requires processing a large portion of traffic, Retina's filtering infrastructure does not provide performance benefit.
 - **Datatype complexity**: some datatypes are more expensive to process than others.
 For example, we have found that packet list datatypes, which cache raw packets, may exhaust DPDK's mempool resources.
 Similarly, datatypes that require parsing and reassembly (which can be computationally expensive) throughout connections may encounter CPU bottlenecks.
-- **Network conditions**: Very lossy networks will require expensive TCP reassembly (see "stream reassembly"), which can create both computate and mempool bottlenecks.
+- **Network conditions**: Very lossy networks will require expensive TCP reassembly (see "stream reassembly"), which can create both CPU and mempool bottlenecks.

 ### Datatypes

-Subscriptions cannot be delivered until (1) a filter has definitively matched, and (2) all datatypes are fully assembled.
-The latter is dictated by the datatype's level ([source](https://github.com/stanford-esrg/retina/blob/main/core/src/filter/datatypes.rs)).
+Subscriptions cannot be delivered until (1) a filter has definitively matched and (2) all datatypes are fully assembled.
+The latter is dictated by the datatype's `Level` ([source](https://github.com/stanford-esrg/retina/blob/main/core/src/filter/datatypes.rs)).

 * A *Connection-Level* datatype can only be fully assembled by the end of the connection.
 Examples include connection duration, a list of inter-packet arrival times, and TCP flag history.
 Any subscription that includes a connection-level datatype will be delivered when the connection terminates.
 * A *Session-Level* datatype is fully assembled -- and can be delivered -- when the L7 session (TLS handshake, HTTP transaction, etc.) is fully parsed.
 However, if a session-level datatype is requested alongside a connection-level datatype, the session will be cached until the connection terminates.
 * A *Packet-Level* datatype (e.g., raw frame, per-packet payload) can be delivered as soon as a corresponding filter matches.
 A raw packet cannot be requested in the same subscription as a higher-level datatype, however Retina does provide packet lists.
 * A *Static-Level* datatype is constant throughout a connection and inferrable at first packet (e.g., five-tuple, Core ID).
 It can be delivered when its filter matches and other datatypes in its subscription can be delivered.
-* We expect to support streaming data by early 2025.
+* We expect to support more flexible and streaming data delivery stages by early 2025.
+For example, we aim to support delivery at "the first N packets", "every Nth packet", "every 10 seconds", etc.

 All defined datatypes specify the operations they require (e.g., parsing, pre-reassembly update) via the Datatype struct ([source](https://github.com/stanford-esrg/retina/blob/main/core/src/filter/datatypes.rs)) and implement pre-defined methods that can be invoked by the framework ([source](https://github.com/stanford-esrg/retina/blob/main/datatypes/src/lib.rs)).